-Curious what types of topics the OASIS class takes on?
+Curious about what kinds of topics the OASIS class takes on?
 Here is a list of recent studies, along with Power Points and handouts used in each study (where applicable).
-To see what the OASIS class is working on now–and what other adult education offerings are currently available–click here.
+To see what the OASIS class is working on now--and what other adult education offerings are currently available--click here.

 Testimony: Vocabulary of Faith (Apr 11- May 16, 2021)

 How do we articulate what we believe fluently and in ways that clearly demonstrate our faith to the world?
 How do we live and move and have our being in ways that embody our deepest Christian commitments?
 The study will help us explore these questions from a Reformed theological perspective, using a curriculum developed by Presbyterian Outlook.
 The study will last 6 weeks, and the discussions will be led by a rotating group of facilitators.

 April 11: Session 1: Almighty — Who Is God?
 Handouts: Core Values Discussion Questions Who Is God?
 Scripture Passages Confessions

 April 18: Session 2: Imago Dei — Who Are We?
 Handout: Session 2 Imago Dei.ppt

 April 25: Session 3: Covenant — God in Relationship.
 Handout: Session 3 Covenant.ppt